novitae/pyfolly/README.md

 - We build/install with a custom `setup.py`;
 - Optional: We run tests thanks to another custom `setup.py`.

 This repository doesn't contain any code from folly, but rather a way to organise and build it.
+The only code being replaced can be found in the `replacements` dir.
+TODO (link it)
+#### Additional features
+- Supports python 3.13:
+  - By adding the macro `-D_Py_Is_Finalizing=Py_Is_Finalizing` when compiling.
+  - By updating the `ninja` library dependency.

 ---